Health-Informatics-UoN/lettuce/README.md

    }
 ```

-Refer to `app.py` in the API reference for the available pipeline options.
+Refer to the [API reference](https://health-informatics-uon.github.io/lettuce/api_reference/options/pipeline_options) for the available pipeline options.

 The response will be provided in the format